KBS Fashion Group Limited (NASDAQ:KBSF) Short Interest Update

 KBS Fashion Group Limited (NASDAQ:KBSF) was the target of a large increase in short interest in July.
 As of July 15th, there was short interest totalling 217,500 shares, an increase of 41.8% from the June 30th total of 153,400 shares.
 Based on an average daily volume of 390,300 shares, the days-to-cover ratio is presently 0.6 days.
 Currently, 11.4% of the company’s stock are short sold.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-HRT Financial LP bought a new stake in KBS Fashion Group during the 1st quarter worth approximately $37,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of KBSF.
+HRT Financial LP bought a new position in shares of KBS Fashion Group during the 1st quarter worth approximately $37,000.
 Virtu Financial LLC bought a new position in shares of KBS Fashion Group during the 1st quarter worth approximately $103,000.
 Finally, Renaissance Technologies LLC grew its stake in shares of KBS Fashion Group by 89.6% during the 4th quarter.
 Renaissance Technologies LLC now owns 123,801 shares of the company’s stock worth $364,000 after acquiring an additional 58,501 shares in the last quarter.
 8.13% of the stock is owned by institutional investors and hedge funds.

 NASDAQ KBSF traded up $0.05 during trading hours on Friday, reaching $3.38.
 66,769 shares of the company’s stock were exchanged, compared to its average volume of 425,048.
 The business’s 50-day moving average price is $3.81.
 KBS Fashion Group has a one year low of $1.65 and a one year high of $5.83.